-Structural engineering for a new 36,000 SF Audi Automobile dealership included structural construction documents, bidding and negotiation services, and construction administration.
-The existing dealership was demolished to make room for the state-of-the-art facility that includes a show room, offices, and 17 new service stalls.
+Structural engineering for a new 36,000 SF Audi dealership included structural construction documents, bidding and negotiation services, and construction administration.
+The existing dealership was demolished to make room for the state-of-the-art facility that includes a showroom, offices, and 17 new service stalls.

-The main showroom and offices were designed as a steel frame building, while the service area was designed with CMU bearing walls and long span bar joists.
-Using both systems allowed the team to create architecturally interesting geometries, and provide the appropriate durability.
+The main showroom and offices were designed as a steel frame building, while the service area was designed with CMU bearing walls and long-span bar joists.
+Using both systems allowed the team to create architecturally interesting geometries and provide the appropriate durability.
 Requesting a 2,300 SF, multi-level mezzanine added even more depth to the design.
-By creating a full 3-D model of the structural system in Revit, we were able to coordinate properly with subconsultants and ensure all systems were accommodated.
+By creating a full 3D model of the structural system in Revit, we coordinated properly with subconsultants and ensured all systems were accommodated.

-NKB recommended and had performed geotechnical investigation for this project, to assure the appropriate structural system was being provided for the new Audi dealership.
+NKB recommended and had performed a geotechnical investigation for this project to assure the appropriate structural system was provided for the new dealership.